Best Telehealth Services For Men

 When To Avoid Telehealth for Men’s Care

 Are you due for a checkup?
 Online services are not replacements for annual physicals from your doctor.
-However, if you’re experiencing symptoms that require care:
+However, if you’re experiencing symptoms that require care:- Serious symptoms (pain, bleeding, etc.)

 - Conditions worsening over time